brendoncdodd/sdl-wrapper-lib/README.md

 # sdl-wrapper-lib

-Simple library to make SDL more usable
+Simple library to make SDL more usable.
+It does have the implementation for a simple game included.
+Maybe I'll separate all that out later.

     Copyright (C) {2016}  {Dodd, Brendon Charles}